This is why children act up way more for their mums than any other adult

 Well, you are not alone.
 But more importantly, you should feel good about this.
 It means that you are doing your job right.

 Why, you might ask?
 Well, this is what blogger and mother Kate Baltrotsky of KateSurfs.com has to say about it.
-And when you think about it, is is just all SO true.
+And when you think about it, it's just all SO true.

 In a blog entry, the mother-of-two explains how her husband always complains how their children are fine when they are with him, but "the second they saw you, they lost it.
 I don't understand!"